fvanheer/Forecasting/README.md

 ```
 ![Forecast Plot 1](images/forecast_plot_1.png)

-Temperatures obviously have a yearly seasonality linked to the seasons.
+Temperatures obviously have a yearly seasonality linked to the seasons (winter,summer,etc.).
 The specific dataset is from Melbourne (Australia), which is in the Southern hemisphere.
-Meaning that it will be warmer between September to March the following year.
+Meaning that it will be colder between April and August.
 This is displayed in the yearly trend breakdown in the figure below.
+This means we should have 180 horizons in the data.
 ```Python
 #plot decomposition of seasonality and trends
 fig2 = m.plot_components(forecast)